comous/Hello-World/README.md

 # Hello-World
-to test the system you mother fucker
+to test the system you mother fuckers